 Determining the country’s financial strength

 Forex trading often revolves around countries with a strong showing of their financial performance since it’s a safe investment that will have good returns.
 Fundamental analysis can help establish how well a country can pay back national debts (if it has any) and market research.
-It also works well in this situation because you have a better grasp on factors outside of market valuation to account for in how a country’s currency will trade.
+It also works well in this situation because you have a better grasp on factors outside of market valuation to account for how a country’s currency will trade.
 While this does require a fair amount of work and research, it gives your predictions a little more accuracy.

 Figuring out the fair value

-Market price vs. intrinsic value is a delicate balancing act in forex trading.
+Market price vs. intrinsic value is a delicate balancing act in Forex trading.
 Because the goal is to always find currencies with a lower market price than intrinsic value, it’s critical to cast a wide net to find and secure said currencies before their market value passes the point where it breaks even with their actual value.
 Otherwise, you may be buying currencies that are going to be invaluable in the long term.

 Since the factors that can determine a trade’s fair value aren’t entirely reliant on its past or even current performance, fundamental analysis can help give a clearer picture of what will happen to a country’s currency in the near future.